johnalison/WorkingPhilosophy/Rationality.md

    > Strive to recognize and reduce this bias.
    > Try to use EQ/BQ to see where/when I have gut reaction to something, can check that for bias

 - Moderate positive reactions to “good luck”.
 See where it could have failed.
 What could have been improved.

-- whatever happens, no matter how bad have a way of looking/thinking about the situation to improve.
+- Whatever happens, no matter how bad have a way of looking/thinking about the situation to improve.

 - See the role model in everyone.
   Important to try to emulate you want to be.